harishpatel143/laravel-api-response/README.md

 ```

-You will receive api response like below
+You will receive API response like below

 ```json